vicrucann/vicrucann.github.io/_pages/resources.md

 # Books

+* [Code Complete 2: A Practical Handbook of Software Construction, Second Edition](http://a.co/4WwA5IA) by Steve McConnell is unbeatable classics on software development.
+* [A Tour of C++](http://a.co/alqLoeX) by Bjarne Stroustrup is a perfect balance between brevity, depth and the language essential elements.
 * [Soft Skills: The software developer's life manual](http://a.co/hGdAB08) by John Sonmez - great resource on many aspects of software developers lifestyle and life management.
 From self-marketing to health and retirement - it covers varying topics.
-Many of them came quite useful for me.

 # Blogs

 * [foonathan::blog()](http://foonathan.net) - some interesting articles from a C++ library developer.
 * [KDAB's blog](https://www.kdab.com/category/blogs/) - blog by developers of Qt on C++, Qt, OpenGL and related tech news.
+* [modernes C++](https://twitter.com/rainer_grimm) is a Rainer Grimm's blog with in-depth modern C++ articles.
-* [Land any job you want](http://landanyjobyouwant.com/) - an unconvnetional career advice blog.
+* [Land any job you want](http://landanyjobyouwant.com/) - an unconventional career advice blog.
 In my opinion, one of the best career advice on the Internet.
 The blog often highlights different techniques on how to get way before any other candidate when applying for a job position.
 The author provides lots of real examples and step-by-step instructions on how to land your perfect job.
 * [Communication for nerds](http://www.communicationfornerds.com/) is a great blog on improving your social skills in a work environment.
 Real life advice and scientific backups make it a real gem.

 # Entertainment